VM Essentials

 : View real-time system utilization.

-Changes in a VM User profile will change all user's permissions who are identified with the specified profile within the VM.
+Changes in a VM User profile will change all user's permissions identified with the specified profile within the VM.

-As a user, you may be given a User profile
+As a user, your admin may give you a User profile

-in the main system by your admin.
+in the main system.
 That is fundamentally different from a VM user profile

 .